2026 Silicon Valley Employee Benefits Conference

 Workforce dynamics are shifting fast.
 Expectations are rising – over 70% of younger employees say benefits matter more than they did two years ago – while ageing populations and rising costs push health, protection and financial security to the top of the agenda.

-Because future-ready benefits isn’t about offering more.
-It’s about designing smarter.
+Because future-ready benefits isn’t about offering more: it’s about designing smarter.

-In this session, you’ll explore:
+In this interactive session, you’ll explore:

 • Why life course variables are more predictive than generational classifications